 What is Mini & Junior Rugby

-Mini-rugby is the form of rugby played by children under twelve.
+Mini-rugby is the form of rugby played by children from Under 6 to Under 11 age groups.
 It is played according to a number of carefully graduated sets of rules that will lead a child, year by year, into full 15-a-side rugby as a thirteen year old equipped with the skills and knowledge to play the adult game successfully and safely.
+Players can join the U6s once they have turned 5 years of age.

 Is Rugby too rough for children?

-Children in the U7 & U8 age group will learn to enjoy the game through 'Tag Rugby' where there is no physical contact and no tackling.
+Children in the Under 6 to Under 8 age groups will learn to enjoy the game through 'Tag Rugby' where there is no physical contact and no tackling.
 The emphasis is on having fun, running and passing skills - all of which are the foundation of the game.

 What do children learn?